EvernodeXRPL/evernode-sdk/evdevkit/index.md

 You can use the Evernode developer kit to acquire instances from Evernode.
 This will create you a fresh Evernode instance where you can deploy your smart contracts.
 - You are required to set `EV_TENANT_SECRET` and `EV_USER_PRIVATE_KEY` [environment variables](#environment-variables) before acquiring the instance.
 - To override Evernode instance's configuration You can create a [HotPocket configuration](../hotpocket/reference-configuration.md) file and set its path as `EV_INSTANCE_CONFIG_PATH` [environment variable](#environment-variables).
-- Following command will create an instance in a random host.
+- Following command will create an instance in the specified host.
 Given configurations will be populated if `EV_INSTANCE_CONFIG_PATH` is given.
 ```
-evdevkit acquire
+evdevkit acquire <host XRPL address>
 ```
 - This will return the acquired instance details.